Kotlin/KEEP/proposals/KEEP-0465-will-become-value.md

 - `object` declarations (singletons intentionally have identity).
 - Enums (enumerations cannot become value types).
 - Open classes (value classes are not going to be supported to be `open`).

-## Interaction with value classes

-Once a class annotated with `@WillBecomeValue` is migrated to `value class`, the annotation should be removed.
-The compiler will report an error if `@WillBecomeValue` is present on a `value class`.

 # References